Over 120 million people will see temperatures above 95 over the next week

 The heat index could reach 115 for places like Chicago, Kansas City and Minneapolis

-Nearly 60 million people across the Northeastern US are under a heat watch, warning or advisory from the National Weather Service as the worst heat wave of 2018 scorches the most populated region of the country.
+Nearly 60 million people across the nation’s midsection are under some type of heat watch, warning or advisory from the National Weather Service as the worst heat wave of 2018 arrives.

 That number will only increase this weekend as the axis of extreme temperatures shifts toward the big cities of the Northeast.